jbranchaud/dumbo/README.md

 # dumbo

-Some clojure code for putting all your tweets in a Postgres database.
+Some clojure code for putting all your tweets into a Postgres database.

 ## Requirements